-(Solanum melongena and others) 25-35 seeds per packet.
-We offer the best selection of quality heirloom eggplants in the USA.
-This is my favorite crop, as it is easy to grow, and the fruit is nutritious and incredibly delicious.
+(Solanum melongena and others) Eggplant is easy to grow, and the fruit is nutritious and incredibly delicious.
 Another of the great staple agricultural crops of India, eggplant varieties have long been appreciated in traditional communities in Africa, Asia, the Middle East and Mediterranean coast, and, more recently, the Americas.
 With their often large and showy purple or white blooms and velvety leaves, eggplants are ornamental enough to grow in the border or even in the front yard!
-Heat-loving plants, eggplants are best started indoors about 8 weeks before the last frost date of spring.
+Heat-loving plants, eggplants are best started indoors 8 to 10 weeks before the last frost date of spring.
+Sow seeds 1/4 inch deep.
+Seeds will germinate in 7-21 days.
+Ideal germination temperature is 75-89F.
+We recommend the use of a heat mat, or place the seed trays in a warm location, such as on top of the refrigerator.
 Be sure to set out transplants only after carefully hardening them to outdoor conditions, and only after warm weather has really arrived.
+Space plants 2.5 feet apart, keep them well watered but not soaked, and mulch to suppress weeds and retain moisture.

 Our favorite eggplant is so long and skinny that the Chinese named it after a piece of string!
 This is the most slender, tender and best-tasting variety we have grown!
 This marvelous eggplant is so sweet it is even delicious raw in salads, and this buttery, tender East China variety is our top choice for doing just that!
 Very high-yielding plants produce profusions of 10-15-inch long fruit with lavender-violet skin and snowy white flesh.
 A superior choice for sautéing, grilling, and more!
 Fire up the wok and make the best pan of Chinese eggplant you will ever taste!
 Eggplant has an ancient history in China, where it is used for food and medicine.
 This is a masterpiece of thousands of years of eggplant selection from this amazing land.
 We grow these almost year-round in our greenhouses and outdoors in the warmer months They are super quick to mature.
 We cook the new baby fruit whole like green beans, only these are better!